 - ¼ tsp pepper I like using white pepper for this recipe

 - Add the cashews to a bowl and top with boiling water.
 Let soak while you complete the next steps.*

 - Cook the pasta according to package instructions.
 If you’re using gluten free pasta, be careful not to overcook since it can fall apart pretty easily.

-- Chop the onion and mince the garlic and add to a large sauté pan with 1 tbsp of olive oil.
+- Chop the onion and mince the garlic and add to a large sauté pan with the olive oil.

-- Cook on medium/low heat until the onions start to brown slightly, about 5-10 minutes.
+- Saute over medium/low heat until the onions start to brown slightly, about 5-10 minutes.

 - Add the vegetable broth and chopped cauliflower to the pan.

-- Reduce heat to low, cover, and let cook for about 5 minutes or until the cauliflower is fork tender.
+- Reduce heat to low, cover, and let cook for 5-10 minutes or until the cauliflower is fork tender.

-- Pour the sauce on top of the pasta and stir until well combined.
+- Pour the sauce on top of the cooked pasta and stir until well combined.

-- Top with chopped parsley or roasted red pepper flakes and enjoy!
+- Top with chopped chopped parsley or roasted red pepper flakes and enjoy!